younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/overview.md

 	  <figcaption>Fig 1: Sample screenshot of a Purple HATS report showing accessibility issues regarding images and links with missing alt text.</figcaption>
 </figure>

+### Key Features

+- Automated accessibility testing tool based on axe-core engine
+- Choice of sitemap or website scans
+- Identification of accessibility issues based on WCAG 2.1 specifications
+- Integration into CI/CD pipeline with single command-line
+- Accessibility reports generated in both JSON and HTML formats

+Please refer to the Features tab for more details.

+### Awards and Recognition

+Purple HATS been listed in the Digital Public Goods registry by the Digital Public Goods Alliance (DPGA).
+DPGA is a multistakeholder initiative supported by the Norwegian Agency for Development Cooperation (Norad), United Nations Development Programme (UNDP), and UNICEF.